FennicOculus/Image-to-translation/README.md

-# AutoEncoders-Tests
+# Image Translation AutoEncoders
-This repo contains all the tests i make using auto encoders
+This repo contains my experimentations using autoencoders in order to make an image to image translation model